Deterministic quantum master equation for non-Markovian signal processing: Outline of the derivation

 Based on the measurement outcome $x_{n+1}$, the experimentalists implement a signal processing step, consisting of a signal $s_n \equiv s(t_n)$ from which feedback is applied.
 The evolution of the signal $s_n$ is deterministic and is given by the update rule in Eq.~\eqref{eq:general_non_markovian_signal}.
 If the update function only depends on $g_n(x_{n+1},s_n)$ the processing is said to be Markovian, and the results follow Ref.~\cite{Rosal2025}.
 When the update function depends on past values $\{ s_{n-1},\dotsc, s_{n-T} \}$, the signal processing is non-Markovian, thus a \textit{Markovian embedding} is necessary.

-The Markovian embedding in this context consists of promoting the scalar signal to a high-dimensional vector $s_n \rightarrow \vec{y}_n$ with appropriate dimension to resolve the non-Markovianity of the feedback rule function $g_n$.
-This process is model-dependent and is illustrated in Sec.~\ref{sec:non-markovian}.
-Using the signal function $s_n$ (or its embedded version $\vec{y}_n$) we can apply feedback.
+The Markovian embedding in this context consists of promoting the scalar signal to a high-dimensional vector $s_n \rightarrow \vec{y}_n$ with appropriate dimension to resolve the non-Markovianity of the {controller} function $g_n$~{\cite{Kailath1980,Chen2013}}. {This procedure is equivalent to transforming a $n-$order differential equation into a set of $n$ first-order differential equations.} This process is model-dependent and is illustrated in Sec.~\ref{sec:non-markovian}.
+Using the signal function $s_n$ (or its embedded version $\vec{y}_n$), we can apply feedback.
 In the embedding space, the update function is given by

 Feedback is modeled as a generic parameter from which the time evolution can be changed.
 The time evolution is given by a general CPTP channel

 Combining with the measurement step, we can write the evolution of our conditioned density matrix at the next observation time $t_{n+1}$ as